 Graduation checksheets for B.Arch. students

-The graduate curriculum options in architecture are structured to accommodate diverse student needs.
-This is accomplished by offering a combination of professional and post-professional program options, all of which lead to the degree of M.Arch.
+The graduate curriculum in architecture is structured to accommodate diverse student needs.
+This is accomplished by offering a combination of professional and post-professional program options, all of which lead to the degree of Master of Architecture (M.Arch.).
+The one-year M.Arch.1 option results in a post-professional degree, while the two-year M.Arch.2 option and the three-and-one-half-year M.Arch.3 option result in the conferring of a first professional degree, fully accredited by the National Architectural Accrediting Board (NAAB).

 The Master of Science in Architecture program allows a student to conduct a research-based program of study which can be expected to contribute to the body of knowledge in the design and building professions.
 Research concentrations include Building Science, Interior Design, and Urban Design.

 Doctoral studies in architecture and design are for those students who desire to pursue careers in the research fields of advanced professional and academic practice and teaching.
 The program draws from the School faculty's diverse experiences and backgrounds to establish a climate in which scholarship and creativity can flourish.

 Opportunities for the study of acoustics – room acoustics, noise control, and acoustical privacy – within the Architecture program

 Resources regarding program accreditation by the National Architectural Accrediting Board, Inc.

 List of Program Faculty